gourabbhattacharyya/Machine-Learning-course-projects/README.txt

-This are the course projects/assignments for CSE 512 - Spring 2018 - Stony Brook University
+These are the course projects/assignments for CSE 512 - Spring 2018 - Stony Brook University

 Requirements:
 ============